Skip to main content

 Where the Takeoff Ends and the Engineer Begins

 The calculator multiplies wall length by height, converts to block count, adds drainage and base gravel volumes, and applies unit prices.
 It does not model lateral earth pressure, surcharge loads, geogrid pullout resistance, or bearing capacity.
-For any wall over four feet—or any wall retaining a slope below a structure—hire a geotechnical or structural engineer before ordering materials.
+Cross the height your local code flags for a permit (often four feet, measured base to cap, though the exact line is set locally), or set a wall below a loaded slope, and the design moves to a geotechnical or structural engineer well before you order block.

 Need to know how much fill goes behind and above the wall?
 Run the fill volume calculator.
 Checking whether the slope above the wall is safe before you load it?
 Try the safe slope checker.
 Balancing cut and fill across the whole site?
 Use the mass balance tool.